 The Discipline of Meditation

 Many people believe they have difficulty with meditation because of the issue of discipline.
-They see discipline as some sort of mysterious internal force which allows them to do things or not.
+They see discipline as some sort of mysterious internal force that allows them to do things or not.

-Many people in AA see discipline is something they lack, and as such associate it with a lack of power or lack of willpower.
+Many people in AA see discipline as something they lack, and as such associate it with a lack of power or lack of willpower.

-The reason is much more likely to be associated with people’s own sense of freedom to own their own recovery, or not, and to discover for themselves what these words really mean.
+The reason is much more likely to be associated with people’s sense of freedom to own their recovery, or not, and to discover for themselves what these words mean.

 There is a real danger of generalising a lot about these things.
 In fairness though, there is probably quite a lot of truth in saying people like to be told what certain things mean and certain things don’t mean.

 People often like a degree of certainty about these matters.

 Most people in life prefer certainty to uncertainty.